Wind Forest : Public art to generate green power for Glasgow

 The next great shapers of the Hill were the Victorian industrialists who carved canals into its side and erected huge brick chimneys, and eventually concrete cooling towers.
 These industries left behind a legacy of materials, including a great deal of rubble, which now needs to be managed as the site is developed.
 Our techno-boreal Wind Forest project repurposes some of this material to create a number of massive forms reminiscent of the erratic boulders left behind by retreating glaciers.
 The ‘moraine’ from the site’s industrial past is combined with hundreds of bricks excavated from the site, many of which still bear the name of the clay pits where they were made, often within 20 miles of the site.

 We have won the commission and Wind Forest has passed the discovery stage.
-The proposal is currently on exhibit at The Lighthouse, Scotland’s premier architecture gallery in Glasgow, until July, 29, 2016.
-We are now advancing the concept and entering into design development.
+The proposal is on exhibit at The Lighthouse, Scotland’s premier architecture gallery in Glasgow, until July, 29, 2016.

 WIND FOREST TEAM